 New York Civil Rights Attorney

-After serving nearly fourteen years with the New York County District Attorney's office in Manhattan and the Office of Special Narcotics, Ms. Berliner joined private practice as a criminal defense and civil rights attorney.
+After serving nearly fourteen years with the New York County District Attorney's office in Manhattan and the Office of Special Narcotics, Rochelle S. Berliner joined private practice as a criminal defense and civil rights attorney.
 Her offices are located in Queens, NY.
-She has handled several high profile civil rights cases based on officer misconduct including police brutality and false evidence.
+She has handled several high-profile civil rights cases based on officer misconduct including police brutality and false evidence.
 Read more about her recent case results and verdicts in those cases.

 As a member of the National Police Accountability Project (NPAP), Rochelle Berliner supports NPAP's mission of ending police misconduct through public education, coordinated legal action, and public education.
 Civil rights lawsuits are often the only way to obtain justice for the victims of the misconduct.

 Rochelle S. Berliner understands all too well that police officers throughout New York City often rationalize their misconduct based on a mistaken belief that good outcomes justify bad behavior.
 When officers resort to physical force toward the victims of that bad behavior, the results can be devastating.

 After a law enforcement officer commits police misconduct, the victim of that behavior is often charged with a crime.
 The prosecutors often go to great lengths to avoid dismissal or dropping the charges because of a desire to undermine any civil rights claim.